dzaima/CBQN/docs/commands.md

 ## `)clearImportCache`

-Clear the cache of monadic `•Import` calls, resulting in re-evaluating the source the next time one is executed
+Clear the cache of monadic `•Import` calls, resulting in re-evaluating the source the next time one is executed.

 ## `)t expr` / `)time expr` / `)t:n expr` / `)time:n expr`